Beyond Autistic Burnout

 But the thing is, every time that’s happened, I’ve always managed to come up with that money.

-And there was a part of me that knew, in my core, that it was only going to be possible if I started taking care of my future self in advance, so that she could come into being.
-And that meant spending money on myself the way that I had been spending money on other people.
-And being just as resourceful in finding ways to get the things that I needed, that I had been when it came to paying for the bills that I hated.
+And that meant spending money on myself the way that I had been spending money on other people (and faceless corporate entities).
+And being just as resourceful in figuring out how to afford the things that I needed, that I had been when it came to paying for the bills that I hated.

 I know it’s not as easy as just thinking about it differently, but thinking about it differently is what made it start becoming possible.
 And sometimes I just needed permission to spend money on myself.